Windows Server 2008: Support lifecycle

 Support for the RTM version of Windows Server 2008 ended on July 12, 2011, and users can no longer receive further security updates for the operating system.
 As a component of Windows Vista, Windows Server 2008 with Service Pack 2 continued to be supported with security updates, lasting until January 14, 2020, the same respective end-of-life dates of its successor, Windows Server 2008 R2 and Windows 7.

 Microsoft planned to end support for Windows Server 2008 on January 12, 2016.
 However, in order to give customers more time to migrate to newer Windows versions, particularly in developing or emerging markets, Microsoft decided to extend support to January 14, 2020.

+Paid extended updates

-Windows Server 2008 is eligible for the paid Extended Security Updates (ESU) program.
+Windows Server 2008 was eligible for the paid Extended Security Updates (ESU) program.
 The program allowed volume license customers to purchase, in yearly installments, security updates for the operating system for three additional years, until January 10, 2023.
-The program is also included with Microsoft Azure purchases, and Azure customers receive an extra year of support, until January 9, 2024.
+The program was also included with Microsoft Azure purchases, and Azure customers received an extra year of support, until January 9, 2024.
 The licenses are paid for on a per-machine basis.
 If a user purchases an Extended Security Updates license in a later year of the program, they must pay for any previous years of Extended Security Updates as well.

+Prior to the ESU program becoming available, Windows Server 2008 was eligible for the now discontinued, paid Premium Assurance program (an add-on to Microsoft Software Assurance) available to volume license customers.
+Microsoft will, however, honor the program for customers who purchased it between March 2017 and July 2018 (while it was available).
+The program provides an extra six years of security update support, until January 13, 2026.
+This will mark the final end of all security updates for the Windows NT 6.0 product line and the Windows Vista codebase after 19 years, 2 months, and 5 days.

+Paid extended updates are not available for Itanium customers.